GuiFernandess7/HexaOSINT-api/README.md

 # **HexaOSINT - A modular OSINT API**

-A modular API for performing OSINT (Open Source Intelligence) searches, building dork queries, and retrieving structured results from search engines such as Google via SerpAPI.
+HexaOSINT is an OSINT API that combines multiple methods (text and image inputs) to search social media and files across the web.
+It processes the provided data to generate queries and retrieve relevant links from various sources.
 The architecture follows a **package-by-feature** structure, separating controllers, routes, schemas, and services.

 ---